-Hiking shoes – like all footwear – are a personal choice, so we won’t give you any one example that you should choose.
+Finding the best hiking shoes – like all footwear – are a personal choice.
 We will say that the big name brands – such as Merrell and Timberland – offer quality items and that most of the shoes on this list are great quality and will do the job.
 We should also add that the price range covered is from around $25 to more than $200, so your budget is going to have an impact.

 We’ve included best-selling examples for men and women, so take another look and get some quality hiking boots so you can enjoy your exploring to the full.

 When you are out on the hill or on a long trek, your hiking boots are among the most important pieces in your kit.
 You need a good pair of boots or shoes to suit the terrain.
 Some people, for example, prefer shoes for trekking or hill walking, but for me, a good pair of comfortable and neatly fitting boots gives me the support and comfort I need for some of the rugged terrain.

 It’s the same for walking other trails – even simple cross-country hikes on the Pennine Way in England, or a hike around the Scottish Borders – the choice of footwear is a personal one.

 This review is looking at the top 10 hiking boots you can find on the market today, for hikers who want to get the best out of their free time on the trails, so let’s have a look.